 What is PL/SQL Datatypes?

-Following is the diagram of different Data Types in PL/SQL
+Following is the diagram of different Oracle PL/SQL Data Types:

 This data type basically stores alphanumeric characters in string format.